onfido/onfido-openapi-spec/README.md

 The file [openapi.yaml](https://github.com/onfido/onfido-openapi-spec/blob/master/openapi.yaml) should be provided to the generator.

-We reccomend providing the generator with options below (whenever available):
+We recommend providing the generator with options below (whenever available):

 ```yaml
 enumUnknownDefaultCase: true